openvswitch/ovs/SECURITY.md

 advisory to appropriate mailing lists (ovs-announce, ovs-discuss), and post the security advisory on the Open vSwitch webpage.

+When the patch is applied to LTS (long-term support) branches, a new version should be released.

 The security advisory should be GPG-signed by a security team member with a key that is in a public web of trust.